 Sexual conduct with a minor becomes a Class 2 felony if the minor is under 15 or if the accused is in a trusted position.
 Trusted positions include a parent/legal guardian, foster parent, adoptive parent, or teacher.
 This is sexual abuse because you were in a trusted position with the minor.

 For offenders under 18 years of age, statutory rape will always be a Class 2 felony.
 But the prison time will vary depending on the details of the case and the judge.
 For sexual contact with minors under 15, there is a minimum of probation to 12.5 years in prison.
-For minors between 15-17, this typically falls under the exception of the Romeo and Juliet law.
+For minors between 15 and 17, this typically falls under the exception of the Romeo and Juliet law.

 If the accused is over 18 and they have sexual contact with a minor who is 12 or under, that is a Class 2 Felony.
 It holds a mandatory sentence of 35 years to life in prison.
-If the minor is between 13-15, there is a minimum sentence of 13 years and a maximum of 27.
+If the minor is between 13 and 15, there is a minimum sentence of 13 years and a maximum of 27.
 If the minor is at least 15, it is a Class 6 felony and is a minimum of probation to 2 years imprisonment.

 What Are Defenses Against Statutory Rape?